+Click here to buy.
 'Moxie' by Jennifer Mathieu

 Moxie.
 Inspired by the Riot Grrrl movement of the '90s, Vivian launches a feminist zine that unites the girls of the school against the administration's sexist dress codes and policies.
 Click here to buy.
 'I Believe In A Thing Called Love' by Maurene Goo

 What happens when a girl who has never dated before is suddenly linked with the hot bad boy?
 You know how this plays out in

 10 Things, and the same goes for Rainbow Rowell's Fangirl, which follows sisters Cath and Wren.
 Despite being identical twins, the two are about as different as can be, and their lives diverge even further when they start their first year of college.
 Click here to buy.
 'By Your Side' by Kasie West

 10 Things.
 (The truth: he's got a heart of gold.)
 Likewise, when Autumn gets stuck in the library with troubled Dax Miller in By Your Side, she finds out there is much more to him than everyone says.
 Click here to buy.
 'The Victoria In My Head' by Janelle Milanes

 Like Kat, Victoria Cruz also harbors dreams of rock stardom, deals with overbearing parents, and starts to fall for a guy who makes everything in her life more complicated.

 Click here to buy.
 'To All the Boys I've Loved Before' by Jenny Han

 TATBILB has become a teen movie classic in its own right, the book and 10 Things have a lot of similarities: In both stories, you'll find a "fake" romance, strong sister bonds, and a young woman's attempt to grieve her mother and celebrate her legacy.
 Click here to buy.
 'The Beauty of the Moment' by Tanaz Bhathena

 If you're here for a good ol' fashioned bad boy meets smart girl rom-com, Bhathena's will hit all the right notes for you: Susan is driven, but Malcolm has a bad reputation.
 But things get messy when the two fall for each other.

+Click here to buy.
 'Hearts Made for Breaking' by Jen Klein (April 30)

 10 Things, Klein's Hearts Made for Breaking follows Lark, who has never been one for relationships.
 But when her friends convince her to date Andy — a mysterious guy the other girls in school have deemed "undateable" — she finds herself falling for him.
 Click here to buy.